Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Sensitivity Analysis (RQ5)

-\em{Results. } \normalfont Table~\ref{tab:rq4_sensitivity} presents the sensitivity of \tool to the thresholds $\theta$ and $\gamma$ on DeepSeek-V3.1.
+\normalfont Table~\ref{tab:rq4_sensitivity} presents the sensitivity of \tool to the thresholds $\theta$ and $\gamma$.
 Overall, \tool demonstrates robust and consistent performance across all evaluated hyperparameter combinations, with all variants consistently outperforming configurations without specification filtering.
 In our study, the configuration $(\theta, \gamma) = (0.9, 1.0)$ yields the best overall results.
 From these observations, we notice that for a fixed $\theta$, increasing $\gamma$ toward $1.0$ - which means we only filter out postconditions that are \emph{completely trivial} with $\beta$=1, consistently yields equal or better performance.
-This indicates that specifications with discriminative signal $\beta \in [0.9, 1.0)$ still carry useful fault-localizing information.
+This indicates that specifications with {\em discriminative signal $\beta \in [0.9, 1.0)$ still carry useful fault-localizing and APR information}.